kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Declaration or statement expected - start: 49, end: 50
 ✖ Declaration or statement expected - start: 50, end: 52
 ✖ Declaration or statement expected - start: 52, end: 53
-✖ Property assignment expected - start: 98, end: 99
+✖ Property definition expected.
+Did you mean to use a ':'? - start: 98, end: 99
 ✖ ',' expected - start: 98, end: 99
 ✖ The parser expected to find a '}' to match the '{' token here - start: 98, end: 99
 ✖ Expected a ')' to match the '(' token here - start: 99, end: 100